father of the bride speech guide

 4. If you’ve come from two different parts of the country, or indeed world, think of anything which connects those two places.
 For instance, what connects Bristol and Birmingham?
 The M5 motorway.
 There’s comedy gold in there somewhere!

-2. This shouldn’t sound like a CV in spoken form, so the entertainment factor is crucial.
+2. Pepper this timeline with funny memories and observations, this shouldn’t sound like a CV in spoken form, so the entertainment factor is crucial.
 What you’re really looking for are stories that indicate just how much, or just how little, her character has changed.

-3. It’s also a really good idea to talk about her passions when she was growing up, because there’s plenty of opportunity to have some fun.
-Just how similar is her husband to Harry Styles?
+3. It’s also a really good idea to talk about her passions when she was growing up, because there’s plenty of opportunity to have some fun, especially with topics such as The Spice Girls and One Direction – just how similar is her husband to Harry Styles, and has she kept flying the flag for girl power?

-4. Talking about how successful your daughter has been is always a tricky area – you need to salute her achievements, but at the same time it low key.
+4. Talking about how successful your daughter has been is always a tricky area – you need to salute her achievements, but at the same time you don’t want it to look like you’re showing off.

 5. Definitely pay tribute to academic achievements such as degrees, but always resist the urge to include grades, it can all get a bit too much.